bcrowell/bcrowell.github.io/free_will/index.md

-Physics didn't take away your free will, and quantum mechanics didn't give it back
+Physics didn't take away your free will, and quantum mechanics didn't give it back.
 ==================

 People who have thought hard about free will don't necessarily all agree on it.